Coronavirus (Covid-19) Information

 If you have a medical condition which makes you extremely vulnerable to coronavirus (COVID-19), you should have received a letter from the Chief Medical Officer.
 For more information go to this website

 If you or someone in your family is experiencing mental health difficulties during this period you may find the following NHS website helpful.
-Also MIND have released a new service called Active Monitoring for people over 18 in Wales click here for more information.
+Mind have released a new service called Active Monitoring for people over 18 in Wales click here for more information about this, and click here to be taken to their dedicated Coronavirus Information Hub.

 Remember that you can still ask for an appointment for a health concern not related to coronavirus.
 Please DO NOT attend the surgery unless you have a pre-arranged appointment.
 Open access surgery is not currently available.